CiscoSteve42/Notes/Linux/vim.md

 Swap Files
 ----------
-* View the swp filename with:
+View the swp filename with:
 ```
 :swapname
 ```

-* or check the path below:
+or check the path below:
 ```
 ls ~/.local/state/nvim/swap  (NeoVim)
+OR
 ls ~/.cache/vim/swap  (Vim)
 ```

-* and open the one that you one that you want with:
+and open the one that you one that you want with:
 ```
 vim -r /path/to/swpfile.swp
 ```

-* Then write the file under a new filename:
+Then write the file under a new filename:
 ```
 :w recovered.txt
 ```